 This is where you'll find the latest goings-on in the nursery class of Eldene School.
 The highs, the lows, and the downright oddities of nursery life - it's all here!
-Check out the links below.

 Our photo gallery is below.
 Find the latest pics at the top, or scroll down for older ones.
 Click on the little pictures to blow them up.

 It has been a great year, and a privilege to share this small part of the children lives.

 Stories, ice lollies, and good company - what more could you want?

 It didn't rain!

 After what felt like forever, we were finally able to dig up our potatoes!
 It was a wonderful sight to see children foraging around in the soil as if for buried treasure, and hearing their delighted squeals when they found something.
 It was a good harvest.
 Everyone was able to take a potato home, and the rest we made into cheesy mash for a special snack.

 Mazes are another 'old-fashioned' activity with great learning potential.
 Whether they on paper, on the ground, real or imaginary, they challenge a child's conceptions of direction, orientation and distance, with the nice satisfying punchline of an escape, or of a target reached.